anuphasgit/anuphasgit.github.io/README.md

 # Hello everyone!!
 ## Welcome to my Github page.

-### I am Anup and here's some pictures from my gallery.
+### I am Anup and here's a picture from my gallery.